timmcginley/41934/Uses/index.md

 * **Communicate**: visualise, transform, draw and document.
 * **Realise**: Fabricate, assemble, control and regulate a project.

-Use cases in this course can be thought of in the following parts:
-* the concept of BIM use cases
-* how we use use cases in this course
-* use case management as developed by buildingsmart
-* the [Penn State use cases](/Uses/PennState/index) as defined by Penn State (Kreider, Ralph G. and Messner, John I. (2013).
+In this  course we use the above categorisation from the [Penn State use cases](/Uses/PennState/index) as defined by Penn State (Kreider, Ralph G. and Messner, John I. (2013).
 “The Uses of BIM: Classifying and Selecting BIM Uses”.
 Version 0.9, September, The Pennsylvania State University, University Park, PA, USA.
 [LINK](http://bim.psu.edu))

-* The IBIMD project describes [18 Use cases](/Uses/IBIMD).
+However we are also keeping a close on on excitign developments with BuildingSmart's use case management (UCM) tools.